Hakkı Ögelman: University of Wisconsin

 At Max Planck, Ögelman had met the University of Wisconsin astrophysicist Prof. William F. "Jack" Fry, who would become a good friend and mentor.
-Fry returned to the University of Wisconsin from MPE with an interest in building up the Wisconsin astrophysics program by adding a high energy astrophysics group to complement the astroparticle/neutrino group.
-He persuaded Hakki Ögelman to join the Wisconsin faculty, first as a visiting professor from January 1991 to September 1992, and, then, from the end of 1992, as a full-time professor.
+Fry returned to the University of Wisconsin from MPE with an interest in building up the Wisconsin astrophysics program by adding a high energy astrophysics group to complement the astroparticle and neutrino group.
+He persuaded Hakkı Ögelman to join the Wisconsin faculty, first as a visiting professor from January 1991 to September 1992, and, then, from the end of 1992, as a full-time professor.
 One of Ögelman's METU students, Prof. A. Baha Balantekin, was already at Wisconsin University Physics Department, having arrived in 1986.
 (Balantekin served as department chairman between 2008 and 2011.)